formesean/SproutSpot/README.md

   Easily upload farm data via CSV files, which are stored in the database and duplicated for experimental purposes.

 - **🖥️ Interactive Farm Playgrounds**
   - **Actual Playground**: Visualize your farm's current state with a grid-based interface.
-Hover over cells to view detailed information using shadcn tooltips.
   - **Experimental Playground**: Simulate different farming scenarios by modifying parameters.
-Right-click on cells to adjust experimental variables using shadcn context menus.

 - **💡 AI-Driven Insights**
   Receive real-time recommendations and predictions based on experimental data to optimize farming practices.